Threats Killing Your Shopify Sales & Profits

 If you’re running AdWords, your quality score directly impacts how much you pay per click.
 And a significant factor in your quality score is your page-load speed.
 The simple fact is, Google penalizes you with expensive clicks if your site loads slowly.
 This is nothing new, but Facebook is about to roll out the same penalty as part of its quality scoring system for paid ads.
 So, if you’re not suffering yet, you will be soon.

-But on the other hand, if you reduce your page-load times, you’ll be rewarded with lower CPC’s and higher conversions which mean you can outbid and outmaneuver your competition at every turn.
+But on the other hand, if you reduce your page-load times, you’ll be rewarded with lower CPC’s and higher conversions which means you can outbid and outmaneuver your competition at every turn.

 What you can do to instantly improve your page-load speed